seikan/homebridge-mi-air-purifier/README.md

 # homebridge-mi-air-purifier

 This is Xiaomi Mi Air Purifier plugin for [Homebridge](https://github.com/nfarina/homebridge).
-Since Apple Homekit is not supporting air purifier device yet, this plugin will add the air purifier as **Fan** and **Air Quality Sensor** to your Home app.
+This plugin will add the air purifier and **Air Quality Sensor** to your Home app.
+This version is working with iOS 11 to add the device as air purifier in Home app.

 ![mi-air-purifier](https://cloud.githubusercontent.com/assets/73107/26249685/1d0ae78c-3cda-11e7-8b64-71e8d4323a3e.jpg)

 ### Features

 * Switch on / off.

+* Switch auto / manual mode.

+* Turn parental mode on / off.

 * Control modes: